School life

 Tea with lemon

-Pearl barley and mushroom soup (N)
+Tomato and rice soup (N)

 Sour cream (L)